 - 40lb hopper

-This is a small little stove that will get the job done without too much trouble.
-It has a pretty slick operating interface, which allows you to see temperature, what phase of combustion the stove is in, and whether the feeding motor is working.
-Other than the display the rest of the stove is admittedly average, which is not a bad thing.
+This is a small little unit that will get the job done without too much trouble.
+It has a pretty slick operating interface, which allows you to see temperature, what phase of combustion it’s in, and whether the feeding motor is working.
+Other than the display the rest of the design/features is admittedly average, which is not a bad thing.

 We have a few qualms with it though.
-One is the high price, which does not make sense for a stove with such a small hopper.
+One is the high price, which does not make sense considering the size of the hopper.
 Another, is the unclear heat output.
-In a response to a customer’s inquiry the manufacturer stated that the stove would heat 1,800 square feet easily, but could even go as high as 2,500 square feet based on the height of the room.
-This approximation is exceptionally wide, when you consider other stove manufacturers will give a single digit response.
+In a response to a customer’s inquiry the manufacturer stated that the model would heat 1,800 square feet easily, but could even go as high as 2,500 square feet based on the height of the room.
+This approximation is exceptionally wide, when you consider other manufacturers will give a single digit response.
 There is truth to the fact that heat output will vary based on room size, but the lack of a specific number seems odd to us.

-Overall, this seems to be a reliable stove, but is relatively unpopular with consumers.
-If you don’t like anything by Comfortbilt, Pleasant Hearth, or Castle then this is probably the stove for you.
+Overall, this seems to be a reliable product, but is relatively unpopular with consumers.
+If you don’t like anything by Comfortbilt, Pleasant Hearth, or Castle then this is probably the choice for you.

-A pellet stove works by burning wood pellets, which are compressed pieces of wood waste such as sawdust.
+It works by burning wood pellets (vs. logs like a wood stove), which are compressed pieces of wood waste such as sawdust.

-- The pellets are loaded into the stove’s hopper (storage area)
+- The pellets are loaded into the hopper (storage area)

-- They are fed into the stove’s burn pot (steel bin for burning) by an augur (corkscrew conveyer belt).
-There are also gravity fed pellet stoves that do not require an augur, but these are normally much larger machines.
+- They are fed into the burn pot (steel bin for burning) by an augur (corkscrew conveyer belt).
+There are also gravity fed versions that do not require an augur, but these are normally much larger machines.

 - The pellets are ignited by an electric ignitor or manually with a grill lighter.